kh-eng-rmit/A2-Group-39-Git/README.md

 AI engineer would focus on the creation of their AI system from start to end using various engineering and programming features at their behest.

-A financial advisor in compatibility to these aforementioned jobs would only use their already given software programmes to help create advise for their clients.
+A financial advisor in compatibility to these aforementioned jobs would only use their already given software programmes to help create advice for their clients.